 Or is it nature mimicking her?

 Her wisdom is weightless and immortal

-She forgets it in a culture
+She forgets it while

-Of men who count
+Men who count

 As I close more and more books and raise my eyes instead I see